bbauska/W3Cx-5of5/README.md

 3.  }
 </pre>

-And here is a reminder of best practices when using the canvas:
+<p>And here is a reminder of best practices when using the canvas:</p>

 1.  <b>Use a function that is called AFTER the page is fully loaded</b> (and the DOM is ready), select the canvas in the DOM (this